-Emotional Safety Is Necessary For Healthy Sex
+Emotional Safety Is Necessary To Establish Sexual Safety

 MJ: Yes, I agree with you.
 Establishing safety and stabilization has to be the first step.
 We cannot allow ourselves to be that vulnerable with someone unless we know we are safe with them.
-It makes sense to me that you needed to establish a no-contact rule so that you could re-establish safety.
+It makes sense to me that you needed to establish a no-contact rule so that you could reestablish safety.

-Anne: Many women may be thinking about sex when perhaps they should take a step back and determine if they are emotionally safe to have a conversation.
+Anne: Many women may be thinking about sex when perhaps they should take a step back and determine if they are emotionally safe to even have a conversation.

-MJ: In my experience in working with partners who initially have learned their spouse is cheating on them, betrayed spouses will frequently become really fearful that more betrayal will happen again.
+MJ: In my experience working with partners who initially have learned their spouse is cheating on them, betrayed spouses will frequently become really fearful that more betrayal will happen again.
 Sometimes partners will choose to be sexual with someone with a sex addiction to try to keep him from cheating again.